 I’m an observer.
 I love gathering information, reading travel blogs, hearing people talk about their travels.
 Sometimes I spend too much time watching life from the sidelines, forgetting that I might want to participate.

-I’m not special, or some super travel woman.
+I’m not unique, or some super travel woman.
 I travel a lot less than many of my friends and family members (and certainly less than many of my fellow travel bloggers).
 I get all these worries and doubts that creep into my head and makes me wonder if I should go, or if it would be better to wait.

 Impulsive Decisions Can Be the Best

-Eventually, there comes a point where I can’t spend any more time researching.
+Eventually, there comes the point where I can’t spend any more time researching.
 I can’t wait for more signs.
 I have to stop playing eeny meany miny mo, and I have to make a decision.
-While shutting off my brain (that worrisome part of my brain that is) might sound counterintuitive I think it is the only for me to travel.
+While shutting off my brain (that worrisome part of my mind that is) might sound counterintuitive I think it is the only for me to travel.
 If I kept listening to the worrywart in my head, I’d never go anywhere or do anything.

 That is my advice.
-If you want to travel somewhere, and if you’ve done some research and know the trip is possible (without getting you into debt) then you should stop thinking and start traveling.
+If you want to travel somewhere, and if you’ve done some research and know the trip is possible (without getting you into debt) then you should stop thinking and start travelling.
 Or at the very least book that flight, or that hotel, or whatever it might be that makes travel go from a maybe to a definitely.